 I know it is difficult if Christmas falls into the first six months, but consider taking a trip to somewhere special in your host country over the festive season, eg. if you are in Europe, then a chalet in the Alps or Christmas trip to Disneyland.

 Try and go into your new life with the expectation of things being different.
 Sounds obvious but many come to Germany and are surprised at the short opening hours of the shops, or the strange laws on keeping quiet at certain times of the day and night.

 And that’s NOTHING like the shock you’ll get at the state of Germany the weekend before Ash Wednesday when Fasching or Karneval takes over the country.

 Be prepared for many surprises over the years and embrace them!

 A lot of expats (or even tourists) constantly compare the way things are done with their homeland.
 This is totally normal but try not to fall into the habit of comparing negatively.
 “In UK we do… that would not happen in UK… “.
 Just because it is different, doesn’t mean it is worse, and it gets really annoying for your co-workers or local friends.

 If you do want to point out differences, do it in a positive way.
-“In UK our schools don’t finish till at least 3pm so it much be great for kids to finish just after lunch” is much better than “OMG, how do you cope with having the kids home at lunchtime already!”
+“In UK our schools don’t finish till at least 3 pm so it is great that the kids finish just after lunch” is much better than “OMG, how do you cope with having the kids home at lunchtime already!”

 5 Accept the Local Customs